Chapter 2 Cybersecurity and Reliable Websites

 • Use a spam blocker, though some spam emails may slip through.

-• Never open spam email, since the sender may use a read receipt that will indicate when you open the email.
+• Never open spam email because the sender may use a read receipt that will indicate when you open the email.
 This may trigger additional emails from the spammer.

 • Be careful when entering your email online.
 Sites can sell your email address to make money.
 Some resources recommend altering emails posted on public sites to prevent spam bots from copying and using the email.
-Alterations can include:
+(Bots are software applications that perform texts online that mimic humans.)
+Alterations can include the following:

 • @: “at”